numpy/numpy/doc/source/user/tutorial-svd.rst

 first ``k`` components in the second-to-last axis of ``Vt`` (this means we have selected, from every matrix in the stack ``Vt``, the first ``k`` rows only, and all columns).
-If you are unfamiliar with the ellipsis syntax, it is a placeholder for other axes; for more details, see the documentation on :ref:`Indexing <basics.indexing>`.
+If you are unfamiliar with the ellipsis syntax, it is a placeholder for other axes.
+For more details, see the documentation on :ref:`Indexing <basics.indexing>`.

 Now,